Skip to main content

 • A new Docker Compose service (demo-world-enhanced) for one-command launch

 This tutorial assumes familiarity with ROS 2 (Jazzy), Gazebo Sim (gz-sim), SDF/Xacro world files, and Docker Compose.
+It also assumes you have a working demo-world service that launches the original maze with a functional Nav2 navigation stack.
 The complete source is in the turtlebot-maze repository on the feature/enhanced-maze branch.

 Prerequisites